 - Sexual abuse

-- Show the adolescent that you, as parents, have a pretty good understanding of what they are about to go through.
+- Show our adolescent that we, as parents, have a pretty good understanding of what our children are about to go through, because we went through much of it ourselves.
 The reality is the generation gap these days is quite small compared to what most 40+ year old adults experienced with their parents (my personal opinion).

-- Prepare the adolescent in at least a small way for the more serious issues they will face at the high school level.
+- Prepare our adolescent in at least a small way for the more serious issues they will face at the high school level.

 See my other blog posts on parenting here.